THE STORY OF THE BUFFALO ROSE

 1953 – 1985 In 1953, August Gaines Eaker transformed the Plunge building into the Eakers Department Store, of his Colorado department store chain, giving it a new mid-century modernist facade.
 The department store chain went out of business in 1985 and the building was annexed in to the neighboring Buffalo Rose Saloon.

-1985 – 2018 Over the course of the next 30+ years, The Buffalo Rose became a popular concert venue that hosted thousands of musicians from all over the world.
+1985 – Present Over the course of the next 30+ years, the Buffalo Rose became a popular concert venue that hosted thousands of musicians from all over the world.
 Over this period, the facility was largely unchanged and went through various owners until it was purchased in 2016 by a local Golden developer.
 In 2018, a major renovation of the properties was undertaken, including a complete overhaul of the event center.

 1119 Washington Ave. – The Buffalo Rose Saloon

 1859 – 1902 A real piece of the Old West!
 The International Bowling Saloon was the very first business established on property that is the present day Buffalo Rose Saloon, making The Buffalo Rose the oldest bar in the state of Colorado.
 The Saloon was a 2-story clapboard building.
 The second floor inside was taken out in the 1880s when proprietor Gustavus Haas installed a grand orchestrion (a type of large organ) inside his establishment but discovered the ceiling was too low.
 This organ was a unique attraction that helped to bring female customers to the establishment.